QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/terms-of-service.md

 2. fees already paid for the current paid term; or
 3. pricing locked in under a signed Order Form, Enterprise Addendum, or other mutually executed commercial agreement for the period stated in that document.

-For existing paid customers, QuestPDF will use commercially reasonable efforts to provide at least 90 days' notice before a renewal price change takes effect.
+Renewals for existing paid customers are protected by the Price Lock stated in the Professional / Enterprise License Agreement: the Update and Support Term renews at the Licensee's Locked Renewal Price as defined in that agreement, and QuestPDF will not increase that price for as long as the customer renews continuously.
+Fees or markups added by resellers or other intermediaries are outside QuestPDF's control and are not covered by the Price Lock.

+QuestPDF may change its licensing model or packaging prospectively with at least 90 days' notice.
+If continuously renewing customers are migrated to a successor offering as part of such a change, their renewal price for the successor offering will not exceed their Locked Renewal Price.

 ## Products

 QuestPDF may distribute the Software through NuGet, the QuestPDF website, and other distribution channels selected by QuestPDF from time to time.

-QuestPDF is not responsible for the availability, uptime, or behavior of third-party distribution channels.
+QuestPDF is not responsible for the availability, uptime, or behaviour of third-party distribution channels.

 ## Security